lkesteloot/turbopascal/README.md

 To run it locally, run the "GO" script to start a web server and go to http://localhost:8000

+Go to http://localhost:8000/unit.html to run the unit tests.

 See the LICENSE file for the BSD 2-clause license.